-Parameter Type Description turbidity float This parameter determines the amount of aerosol present in the atmosphere.
+Parameter Туре Description turbidity float This parameter determines the amount of aerosol present in the atmosphere.
 Valid range: 2-10.
-(Default: 3, correspond- ing to a clear sky in a temperate climate) year, month, day integer Denote the date of the observation (Default: 2010, 07, 10) hour, minute, ∠ second float Local time at the location of the observer in 24-hour format (Default: 15, 00, 00, i.e. 3PM) latitude, longitude, timezone float These three parameters specify the oberver's latitude and longitude in degrees, and the local timezone offset in hours, which are required to compute the sun's position.
-(Default: 35.6894, 139.6917, 9 - Tokyo, Japan) sunDirection vector Allows to manually override the sun direction in world space.
-When this value is provided, parameters pertaining to the computation of the sun direction (year, hour, latitude, etc. are unnecessary.
-(Default: none) resolution integer Specifies the horizontal resolution of the precomputed image that is used to represent the sun environment map (Default: 512, i.e. 512×256) scale float This parameter can be used to scale the the amount of illumination emitted by the sun emitter.
-(Default: 1) samplingWeight float Specifies the relative amount of samples allocated to this emitter.
+(Default: 3, correspond- ing to a clear sky in a temperate climate) year, month, day integer Denote the date of the observation (Default: 2010, 07, 10) hour,minute,∠ second float Local time at the location of the observer in 24-hour format (Default: 15, 00, 00, i.e. 3PM) latitude, longitude, timezone float These three parameters specify the observer's latitude and longitude in degrees, and the local timezone offset in hours, which are required to compute the sun's position.
+(Default: $35.6894, 139.6917, 9 - $ Tokyo, Japan) sunDirection vector Allows to manually override the sun direction in world space.
+When this value is provided, parameters pertain- ing to the computation of the sun direction (year, hour, latitude, etc. are unnecessary.
+(Default: none) resolution integer Specifies the horizontal resolution of the precomputed im- age that is used to represent the sun environment map (De- fault: 512, i.e. $512 \times 256$ ) scale float This parameter can be used to scale the the amount of illu- mination emitted by the sun emitter.
+(Default: 1) sunRadiusScale float Scale factor to adjust the radius of the sun, while preserving its power.
+Set to 0 to turn it into a directional light source. samplingWeight float Specifies the relative amount of samples allocated to this emitter.
 (Default: 1)

 This plugin implements the physically-based sun model proposed by Preetham et al. [38].
 Using the provided position and time information (see sky for details), it can determine the position of the sun as seen from the position of the observer.
 The radiance arriving at the earth surface is then found based on the spectral emission profile of the sun and the extinction cross-section of the atmosphere (which depends on the turbidity and the zenith angle of the sun).

-Like the blackbody emission profile (Page 25), the sun model introduces physical units into the rendering process.
-The radiance values computed by this plugin have units of power (W) per unit area (m^{-2}) per steradian (sr^{-1}) per unit wavelength (nm^{-1}) .
+Like the blackbody emission profile (Page 26), the sun model introduces physical units into the rendering process.
+The radiance values computed by this plugin have units of power (W) per unit area $(m^{-2})$ per steradian $(sr^{-1})$ per unit wavelength $(nm^{-1})$ .
 If these units are inconsistent with your scene description, you may use the optional scale parameter to adjust them.